 Rainbow Distributors USA Inc. distributes and repackages telecommunication products for the commercial telecommunications industry.
-Success has come from Kyle and Tami Kilger teaming up with the Central Florida Business Incubation Center (CFBIC).
+Success has come from Kyle and Tami Kilger teaming up with the Central Florida Business Incubation Center (CFBIC) (now Seminole Technology Business Incubation Center).

 "I would never expect a company with four people to win something like this," Kyle Kilger says.
 "I’m very surprised and very pleased."
 The award is also a milestone for the incubator.
 "It’s the first time we’ve entered; it’s exciting for our incubator to win the first time out," says Wayne Hardy, the center’s executive director.